akeneo/pim-api-docs/content/guides/print-connection/step3-reconcile-PIM-data-with-print-features.md

 Compared to your print solution and your end-users' needs, you could offer a UI that allows your users to define how these variants will be displayed on the paper catalog page.

-### Enabled/disabled status

-**What is it?**

-A product is rarely removed.
-It is more often “disabled” to keep its history.

-**What do you need to implement?**

-Please consider relying only on the enabled/disabled status of the PIM product to know if a product can be used with your paper catalog or not.

 ## Asset management

 ### Manage images